Spartan welcome at German bunker hotel

 The bunker, whose entrance is concealed by a hut with army tanks parked outside, was built in the 1970s and run by the dreaded Stasi secret police, who imprisoned thousands of citizens they deemed to be opponents of the state.

-Its purpose was to enable a military elite to run a command center in the event of an attack, and to survive after most of the local population was wiped out.
+Its purpose was to enable a military elite to run a command centre in the event of an attack, and to survive after most of the local population was wiped out.

 Kalashnikov assault rifles, hand grenades, decontamination showers and oxygen supplies are on display in the bunker to increase the feeling of authenticity.